nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 * Format for Bought Date and Expiry Date should follow: "dd-mm-yyyy".
   * d: Day of the month, and the last day of the month depends on that month.
 For example, the 10th day would be "10".
   * m: Month of the year, ranging from 1 to 12.
 This represents the months from January to December.
 For example, January would be "01".
-  * y: Year of the era.
-For example, "2019" would represent the 2019th year of the Common Era (CE).
+  * y: The current year.
+For example, "2019" would represent the year 2019.

 **Example Input:**